mbragi/mbragi/README.md

- 				Hello There 👋, I’m Gar Manji Michael
+Hello There 👋, I’m Gar Manji Michael.
-	I am a Software Engineer with Knowledge and Experience of Both Stacks(Front End & Back End).
+A Software Engineer with Knowledge and Experience of Both Stacks(Front End & Back End).
 I build web and mobile Application's && develop and deploy Dapp's(web3) and also Mentor Aspiring software developers with interest in learning
 || acquiring Skills using day to day Technologies && Tools to Provide solutions to Real-Life scenerios.
 - 👀 I’m interested in Clean, Readable and Reusable Code that Scale.